-Prerequisites may be met with equivalent courses from another institution and do not count toward degree completion.
+Prerequisites may be met with equivalent courses from another institution or from a passing grade on the GSOM Old Testament and New Testament equivalency exams and do not count toward degree completion.

 Continuance in the program past the first 12 hours is pending submission of a satisfactory score on the GMAT or GRE.